Enzian: Development

-As early as 1943 it was becoming clear Messerschmitt's Me 163 interceptor would be difficult to use in combat.
+As early as 1943 it was becoming clear that Messerschmitt's Me 163 interceptor would be difficult to use in combat.
 After flying to the 25,000–30,000 ft altitude of allied bombers, it had only a few minutes to find them and make an attack before running out of fuel.
 Even if the aircraft did accomplish this, it then had the additional problem of lacking a weapon that could be aimed effectively while closing on the target at some 400 mph.

 Dr. Herman Wurster of Messerschmitt proposed an answer in the form of Flak Rakete 1 (FR-1) in 1943.
 Instead of tracking down the planes, the rocket would fly just in front of the target and then detonate a 500 kg warhead, in the hope of bringing down several bombers at once.
 With no human pilot on board, and thus no need to limit takeoff acceleration, the rocket could use solid fuel boosters (four Schmidding 109-553s, for a total of 7,000 kg of thrust, grouped around the exterior), reducing the amount of fuel needed for the rest of the climb by the sustainer motor, a Walther RI-10B.
 The liquid fueled sustainer used a combination of SV-Stoff and Br-Stoff (petrol), catalyzed by an amount of T-Stoff.
 The result, even with the heavy warhead, was that a much smaller airframe was needed to carry the required fuel – so small it could be portable and launched from a modified 88 mm gun mounting.

 The design made as much use of wood as possible, due to the need to conserve other "strategic" materials in the rapidly deteriorating war situation.
 For the same reasons a new type of Walter rocket was envisioned, a modification of the engine in the Me 163 that would burn coal-gas (benzine) instead of the hydrogen peroxide used in other Walter designs (although a small amount of peroxide was used to drive the fuel pumps).
 Thrust was also reduced in flight, from 2000 kg to 1000 kg.

 The missile, which strongly resembled the Me 163 (with swept wings and elevons) would be guided primarily under radio control from the ground.
 The operator would fly the missile into the vicinity of the bombers, then cut the engine and let it glide.
 This presented a real problem in the Enzian.
 Other German missiles were high-speed designs that could be flown directly at their target along the line of sight, which is fairly straightforward even for an operator on the ground.
 The Enzian would instead be approaching its target from somewhere in front, which is considerably harder for the operator.
 Many experiments with radio and wire-guided missiles had demonstrated real problems with last-minute terminal guidance corrections.